 Please log in to edit your page.×

-Satya is a principle in yoga that literally translates into “Truth”, but a truth that extends far beyond simply not telling a lie: a truth that demands a deep integrity to our self and to life itself.
-My yoga journey has been one of satya - of truth -- of finding that truth.
+Satya is a principle in yoga that literally translates into “Truth”.
+This truth extends far beyond simply not telling a lie.
+It is a truth that demands a deep integrity to our self and to life itself.
+My yoga journey has been one of satya - of truth -- and finding that truth.

 It’s been almost 20 years since the first time I walked into a yoga studio.
 At the time, I had no idea where that journey would take me.
 I just loved that I could walk into that room and lose myself for an hour or more in breath and movement – like there was nothing else in the world.
 I would be transfixed by the flow and transformed at the end.